 - Other: If you have additional ideas to help generate funds for international nurses, please let us know

-Coming Soon!
-Resource Bundle Drawing
+Education Resource Bundle Drawing

 APHON is the leading producer of pediatric hematology/oncology nursing education resources in English and Spanish.
 Nurses from low- or middle-income countries can apply for the opportunity to win vital nursing educational resources from APHON.
 All resources provide best practices in the care of children, adolescents, and young adults with cancer or blood disorders.
 Three winners will be selected by a random drawing annually.
-Nurses may enter a drawing to win up to three of the following APHON resources:

 Global Ambassadors Program

 The APHON Global Ambassadors Program will highlight members engaged in service to advance global child health.
-Whether volunteering at a local hospital while stationed in Azerbaijan, conducting a chemotherapy/biotherapy workshop in Kenya, donating APHON resources to a pediatric oncology unit in the Philippines or teaching from the APHON Core Curriculum in your local hospital abroad: you are APHON Global Ambassadors and we want to celebrate the work you do!
+Whether volunteering at a local hospital while stationed in Azerbaijan, conducting a chemotherapy/biotherapy workshop in Kenya, donating APHON resources to a pediatric oncology unit in the Philippines, or teaching from the APHON Core Curriculum in your local hospital abroad: you are APHON Global Ambassadors and we want to celebrate the work you do!

 - Ward, Z. J., Yeh, J. M., Bhakta, N., Frazier, A. L., & Atun, R. (2019).
 Estimating the total incidence of global childhood cancer: a simulation-based analysis.
 The Lancet Oncology, 20, e483-e493.Kjlk